MaslowCorporation/GTA-SAN-ANDREAS-VR/README.md

 If everything is OK, your plugin will be loaded and you'll get a success message in your UEVR menu.

+You can open the `Open Global Dir` in your UEVR main menu, and access the `SanAndreas/log.txt` file within it, to see the printed logs of your plugin, and other logging data, in case of an error.
+There's also the `SanAndreas/crash.dmp` file that contains other error logs.

+Now, we need a debugger, in order to do any meaningful programming work ;-)

+To set breakpoints in your plugin code, do the following:

+- Open your game, all the way to the actual game.

+- Go to the game menu, and go to `OPTIONS / GRAPHICS / DISPLAY MODE` and choose `Windowed`

+- Open `UEVRInjector.exe` as admin.

+- Inject to your game.

+-  Press both of your controller sticks, or the `Inser` key, to make the UEVR menu appear, if not already on-screen, and Unload your plugin in the `PluginLoader/PluginLoader` menu.

+- Open your Visual Studio C++ Plugin project, while your game, and UEVR, are running.

+- Add your breakpoints in your plugin's cpp file, by click on the vertical var at the left of your editor code, before the line numbers.
+When you click at a specific line, a red dot appears.
+That's the breakpoint.
+Add breakpoints where needed, to inspect the shizzle.

+- Go to `Debug/Attach To Process` , And locate the `Attach to` menu.
+Type `SanAndreas` to locate the SanAndreas.exe process (AKA your game).

+- Double Click on the process to select it.

+- In your game, Get in-game, not in a menu.

+- Press both of your controller sticks, or the `Inser` key, to make the UEVR menu appear while you're in-game, and reload your plugin, using the `PluginLoader/PluginLoader` menu, so the breakpoint gets hit.

+- Go back to your Visual Studio, and you will see that your breakpoint are hit !
+Enjoy, and create beautiful things, armed with the power of your C++ debugger.

+In order to see the variables in greater detail, in Visual Studio, during debugging, you do these things

+Autos While debugging: you can enable 'Autos' which will show you values by every member on your class.
+Go to menu `Debug->Windows->Autos` to make it appear.

+Locals While debugging: you can enable 'Locals' which will show you all variables in the current stack frame.
+Go to menu `Debug->Windows->Locals` to make it appear.

+Watch Although it is a little manually you also can use 'Watch' you can drag and drop any variable to this window or right click then add to watch.
+Go to menu `Debug->Windows->Watch` to make it appear.
+Note.
+You can enable more than one watch window :).

+Mouse over Finally you can go over the variable with the mouse and you will see the variable's value.

 More coming soon ;-)